musesum/MuFlo/README.md

 This is more of a problem for the publishers of LLMs as they begin to license APIs.
 There are also security issues, mentioned later.

 Around 1989, software publishers began to experiment with protecting content.
 The term of art was called Digital Rights Management or DRM.
 DRM had two approaches: recompile code for each app, or support a secure enclave at the OS level.
 The recompile approach was prohibitively expensive.
 It was deployed and tested ad hoc.
 It didn't scale.
 The solution was to create a secure enclave.
-Deploy the binary in a sandbox, where all changes was contained an reversible.
+Deploy the binary in a sandbox, where all changes was contained and reversible.
 Today, most app are installed into a secure enclave.
-(BTW, this author invented and patented the process in 1990.)
+(BTW, this author pioneered the process [US5341429A](https://patents.google.com/patent/US5341429?oq=ininventor:%22John+W.+Stringer%22), [US5642417A](https://patents.google.com/patent/US5642417?oq=ininventor:%22John+W.+Stringer%22))

 Why mention DRM?
 Because LLMs are on the other side of a scaling issue.
 By one estimate [here](https://devops.com/api-sprawl-a-looming-threat-to-digital-economy/) there may be 45 million developers accessing over a billion APIs, by 2030.
 How many APIs will embed a LLM?
 This is akin to the old model of recompiling and app for DRM.
 Managing the sprawl does not scale.
 What is needed is a secure enclave for APIs.